What Are the New Classifications in the DSM-5?

 Oppositional defiant disorder was highly controversial when added to DSM-IV, and the outcry has continued, as it remains a diagnosis in DSM-5.
 The condition has these characteristics:

 - Throwing temper tantrums repeatedly

-The DSM-5 stipulates that these behavioral patterns must last for at least six months and not be the result of a different mental health issue.
-The controversy here is that the relatively loose criteria may lead to over-diagnosis of what may just be bad behavior.
-It can be quite damaging to label a child or teen “mentally ill” when they may not be.
+The DSM-5 stipulates that these behavioral patterns must last for six months or more and not result from a different mental health issue.
+The controversy here is that the relatively lax criteria may lead to over-diagnosis of what may only be bad behavior.
+It can be severely damaging to label a child or teen “mentally ill” when they may not be.